meteor/galaxy-docs/content/deploy-guide.md

 <h2 id="select-hostname">Select a hostname</h2>

 Choose a hostname that the public can use to access your application.
-You can choose a custom domain or you can choose the included `meteorapp.com` domain.
+You can choose a custom domain or you can choose the included `meteorapp.com` domain; for the latter, you can deploy to `<hostname>.meteorapp.com` in the US region and `<hostname>.eu.meteorapp.com` in the EU region.

 If you have a custom domain name, then you need to point your DNS (in your registrar’s dashboard) to galaxy-ingress.meteor.com.
 More instructions on DNS configuration can be found [here](/dns.html).